I-NERGY/DeepTSF/README.md

 open, do not strain the backend.
 As a result, each section includes a "Refresh Live Feed" button, enabling users to re-engage with the live monitoring if desired.

-## DeepTSF workflow orchestrator (Dagster)
-Dagster acts as a workflow orchestration engine, where data processing and ML model training pipelines, are defined as jobs.
-Therefore, the execution of these jobs can be scheduled in fixed intervals, serving the needs of periodic training.
-This component interacts with the data source, extracting the data needed for the pipelines, as well as with the model registry, where the models are stored when training is completed.
-More specifically, the underlying workflow is wrapped within a Dagster job consisting of two ops.
-The first op includes the trigger mechanism, which is the same as the underlying mechanism of the CLI tool described earlier in this section, while the second op involves a post-execution step aimed at confirming that all previous MLflow runs have been properly logged in the MLflow server.
-The defined job can be executed with the same configuration options that CLI provides and demonstrated in section \ref{sec:3:CLI}.
-Configuration can be input by users through the Dagster web server's user interface.
-In addition, the defined job is accompanied by a schedule which enables the periodic execution of the pipeline in order to be in sync with the periodic update of the MongoDB loading the new smart meters data.
-Ultimately, Dagster provides a web user interface including, among others, information regarding the defined jobs and their runs, the defined schedules, the produced assets, as well as providing the ability to configure and execute these jobs.
-Note here that this component is still at an experimental stage and therefore has limited features.

 ## DeepTSF CLI (advanced users)